Switzerland close to deal in U.S. tax dispute: finance minister

 Widmer-Schlumpf declined to say how high fines might be, but added: "It is clear that it will not be a pleasant solution."

-Bank secrecy, which has helped Switzerland become the world's largest offshore centre with $2 trillion in assets, has come under fire since the financial crisis, as cash-strapped governments seek to clamp down on tax evasion.
+Bank secrecy, which has helped Switzerland become the world's largest offshore center with $2 trillion in assets, has come under fire since the financial crisis, as cash-strapped governments seek to clamp down on tax evasion.

 The Swiss government has been in protracted talks to end U.S. investigations into Swiss banks, including Credit Suisse and Julius Baer, in return for expected heavy fines and a transfer of client names.